HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 Typical VW based

 • The typical VW Speedster has about a 38/62 weight bias.
-Less balance which translates into less front braking and directional control, and slower responsiveness to driving commands
+Less balance which translates into a lighter front end with less front braking and directional control, and slower responsiveness to driving commands